Skip to main content

 Open an incognito window on a device with no client certificate installed and no WARP connection active.
 Navigate to service.yourdomain.com.
 You should receive a Cloudflare block page (HTTP 403 or a custom block page if you configured one).
 If the service loads instead, Rule 2 is not in place or rule ordering is wrong.

-Connect WARP and authenticate with one of the email addresses in the Access policy.
+Authenticate with one of the email addresses in the Access policy via browser.
 Navigate to service.yourdomain.com.
 The service should load after Access authentication without requiring a client certificate.

 If certificate holders are getting blocked, check rule ordering first.
-In the WAF Custom Rules view, the allow rule must appear above the deny rule.
+In the Security Rules > Custom Rules view, the allow rule must appear above the deny rule.
 Drag to reorder if needed.
 The allow rule should have a lower rule number than the deny rule.

 Troubleshooting